Everything you should know about federal Stafford loans

 • No origination fee or prepayment penaltyfootnote 2

-• 95% of undergraduate students who’ve been approved were approved again when they returned with a cosigner the following yearfootnote 3
+• 95% of undergraduate students who’ve been approved with a cosigner were approved again when they returned with a cosigner the following yearfootnote 3

 Photo webImage blog Cross Sell study Girl.